arclab-hku/Event_based_VO-VIO-SLAM/Results_for_comparison.md

 Evaluation results in the [dataset](https://github.com/arclab-hku/Event_based_VO-VIO-SLAM#Data-sequence-for-event-based-stereo-visual-inertial-odometry) which are designed for stereo event-based VIO.
 Although this dataset uses stereo event cameras, it also would be good choice for the evaluation of monocular event-based VIO method.
 [The results (raw trajectory) of PL-EVIO, ESIO and ESVIO]().

+The accuracy is measured with absolute trajectory error (ATE) aligning the estimated trajectory with ground truth using 6-DOF transformation (in SE3), which is calculated by the public available tool.
 <div align="center">

 Sequence Name|[PL-EVIO](https://github.com/arclab-hku/Event_based_VO-VIO-SLAM#2-pl-evio)|[ESIO](https://github.com/arclab-hku/Event_based_VO-VIO-SLAM#3-esvio)|[ESVIO](https://github.com/arclab-hku/Event_based_VO-VIO-SLAM#3-esvio)|